"False"

 DOI (digital object identifier)

-Scholarly publishers typically assign a DOI to their journal articles, which is usually found in the abstract or in the article itself.
+Scholarly publishers typically assign a DOI to journal articles, which is usually found in the abstract or in the article itself.
 Some monographs and anthologies published in electronic format are also assigned a DOI.
 In these cases, chapters may have individual DOIs.
-Many data repositories, such as the Swedish National Data Service, Zenodo, and Figshare repositories, also use DOIs for data made available in the repository.
+Many data repositories, such as the Swedish National Data Service, Zenodo, and Figshare repositories, also use DOIs for the data made available in the repository.

 DOIs can be used to reference publications and data, for example, in a reference list.
 Always include the DOI when referencing material and ensure that the DOI of both the article and the dataset is visible in conjunction with other information used to reference your work.